tidalcycles/Tidal/doc/tidal.md

 might help to pick up an introduction.
 You could try Graham Hutton's "Programming in Haskell" or Miran Lipovača's "Learn you a Haskell for Great Good" (which has a free online version).
-Or, you could just try learning enough by playing around with Tidal.
+Or, you could just try learning enough syntax just by playing around with Tidal.

 # Installation